 Fig and Walnut Biscotti

-No butter or oil is used and these cookies are baked twice for that distinctive texture.
+Surprise!
+No butter or oil is used in these cookies that take two trips to the oven for their distinct texture.

 - Yield: Makes 30